-Whether its talking about science, making observations, using evidence to support ideas, curiosity or teamwork to discover new things, the experiences we provide in museums give our visitors the opportunity to use and develop science skills.
-These are skills that are used everyday by scientists and engineers.
+Whether it’s talking about science or spotting patterns, the experiences we provide in museums and science centres give visitors the opportunity to use the same skills used by scientists and engineers.

-Our science engagement reflection tool has helped us find ways to celebrate the science skills visitors use, both in our museums and beyond.
+Across the Science Museum Group, we’ve tried various ways to highlight the skills visitors use, both in our museums and beyond.
 Here are just a few examples…

-To help address the STEM skills gap, an event called Future Engineers at the National Railway Museum aimed to help families and schools see that engineering skills are transferable and useful, whatever you want to do.
-Helping visitors recognise that they use engineering skills in their daily lives, hobbies and jobs was key.
+To help address the STEM skills gap, our annual Future Engineers event at the National Railway Museum celebrated engineering skills.
+Our aim was to help families and schools see that STEM skills are transferable and useful, whatever your future aspirations.

 Marketing & social media